supervisely-ecosystem/import-pascal-voc/README.md

 <img src="https://i.imgur.com/ZII5d70.png"/>

-You can access result project by clicking on it's name in the `output` section of GUI.
+You can access result project by clicking on it's name under the `Run` button.
 Resulting project will be saved to selected `Team` -> `Workspace`.

 <img src="https://i.imgur.com/WwmeoLV.png"/>